What type of writing advice to follow? (video)

 Thanks for your terrific — and amusing — question, Andy.
 As a mother of triplets, I know what you mean about parenting books.
 There is so much conflicting advice out there, it’s often helpful — and less confusing to our kids — to follow the recommendations of just one expert.

 But books about writing are different.
 Here’s why.
-With parenting, you’re dealing with other people at a particularly vulnerable stage in their lives — childhood.
+With parenting, you’re dealing with other people at a vulnerable stage in their lives — childhood.
 Consistency is extremely important for them.
 I’d even say it’s essential.
 If the kids are getting mixed messages, that can lead to big family problems.

 The other thing about writing is that while there are certain principles that apply to most people, we’re all unique.
 You’re probably going to be better tailoring your own plan — one that works specifically for you.